-The Company adopted the Diversity Policy which includes requirements for the Board to set measurable objectives for achieving gender diversity and to assess annually the objectives and the Company's progress in achieving those objectives.
+During FY20, the Company reviewed and amended its Diversity Policy, which includes the Company's commitment and actions to create an inclusive and diverse workforce.
+The Diversity Policy continues to include requirements for the Board to set measurable objectives for achieving gender diversity and to assess annually the objectives and the Company's progress in achieving those objectives.